Switch-modder/Victorware-2.0/README.md

-# victor
+# Victorware 2.0

-Welcome to `victor`.
+Welcome to my `Victorware 2.0`.
 This is the home of the Anki Vector robot's source code.
 Original README: [README-orig.md](/README-orig.md)

 ## Branch Info

-This branch uses the Snowboy wake-word engine.
-It's reasonably fast and accurate.
+This branch is based off of the 'snowboy' branch and is able to have its wake word changed to something else.

+The main purpose of this branch is to attempt to make a modern version of the old cozmoware but with a newer underlying os.

-The wake-word is still "hey vector".
+Currently the wake-word is still "hey vector" but this will be changed to "hey cozmo".

 ## Building (Linux)